August 22, 2018 | 5823 Views | By Dylan Kotecki

 If you’re having trouble with shadows, try using them to help your composition.

-It’s a lot easier to get interesting lighting with overcast or cloudy days.
+It’s a lot easier to get interesting lighting on overcast or cloudy days.
 If you’re looking for a softer light and mellower shadows, an overcast day might help.
 A gloomy day is one of my favorite days to shoot portraits because of how the soft light works on people.

-Overcast days also work great for lifestyle or street photography because everything evenly lit and there aren’t many harsh shadows.
-Landscapes are also great in overcast or gloomy days because the weather can make the photo feel more moody or exciting.
+Overcast days also work great for lifestyle or street photography because everything is evenly lit and there aren’t many harsh shadows.
+Landscapes are also great on overcast or gloomy days because the weather can make the photo feel more moody or exciting.
 With overcast days often come fantastic clouds.
 Clouds provide nice backgrounds for landscapes and portraits or even your subject themselves.
 Depending on what you’re shooting it’s always smart to check the weather if you’re planning to use natural light.

-Manipulating Natural Light
+Tips for Manipulating Natural Light in Your Photos

 The first easy way I like to use natural light to my advantage is through windows.
 If I’m shooting inside, I’m generally shooting near a window if I can.
 If you have an overcast day with softer light, window light can work great to light your subjects.
 I like to photograph food in front of windows because they generally provide the right amount of light to make my subjects come to life.

 Another great tool to use to manipulate natural light is a reflector.
 Reflectors are relatively inexpensive and can be game changers when it comes to natural light.
-Reflectors come in all shapes in sizes but generally, they come in silver, white, or gold and you use them to reflect or “bounce” light from a light source on to your subject.
+Reflectors come in all shapes in sizes but generally, they come in silver, white, or gold and you use them to reflect or “bounce” light from a light source onto your subject.
 They are great in all lighting situations because you can control the angle, amount, and type of light that is reflected.
 If you are looking for a softer light, you can bounce the light off the white reflector.
 To achieve a stronger light, use the silver or gold reflectors.

 Diffusers are also great for making the most of your lighting situations.
 They subdue hard light to make it softer.
 I like to use diffusers on bright sunny days for portraits and other subjects.
-I generally hold the diffuser up in front of my subjects face, and I can get nice soft light.
-If you don’t have access to a diffuser, you can use wax paper or semi-transparent sheets or shower curtains.
+I generally hold the diffuser up in front of my subject’s face, and I can get nice soft light.
+If you don’t have access to a diffuser, you can use wax paper or semi-transparent sheets, or shower curtains.
 You would be surprised at how well they work.
 For this shot, I just held up a diffuser on a bright day to soften the light on his skin and help him not squint.

 A professional reflector or diffuser kit from an online camera store or Amazon is going to be your best friend when manipulating natural light, but they aren’t always accessible.
 If you’re not looking to spend much money or you don’t have a camera store nearby, you can always head to Wal-Mart and buy a white piece of poster board.
 White poster board is an excellent reflector for light and is incredibly inexpensive.
 You can use it as you would a reflector and hold it up to the light.
 You’ll be surprised at how much light is reflected.